blondie-inc/blondie-flow-sdk-android/README.md

 ## Installation

-Install Blondie to perform automations right from your iOS app.
+Install Blondie to perform automations right from your Android app.

 ### Step 1 - Install Blondie SDK